|

 tell you if you are visible on the Internet.
 If with your default Vista

-firewall (plus any firewall that may be active in your cable or DSL
+or 7 firewall (plus any firewall that may be active in your cable or

-modem), the ShieldsUp test shows you are in Steath mode, then you are
+DSL modem), the ShieldsUp test shows you are in Steath mode, then you

-likely very safe out there on the Internet.
-Nobody will be able to find
+are likely very safe out there on the Internet.
+Nobody will be able

-you!
-So extra firewalls in this scenario may only cause additional problems
+to find you!
+So extra firewalls in this scenario may only cause additional

 Windows